DAY 8: Movement is Medicine

 Day 8 Meditation in Motion: Walking Mindfully

 Incorporating meditation into our everyday lives in the end goal and there is no better way to do that then while walking from point A to B. Walking is something everyone of us does everyday, so why not use it to our advantage?
 Today were going to practice walking mindfully so that even time spent walking can be useful not only for our bodies but also for our minds.

 FACT: Cavemen moved on average 13 miles per day.

 TAKEAWAY: Over thousands of generations our ancestors programmed our bodies to move and we have to respect that fact.

-Day 8 Meditation: Its going to feel like a long time, but set the timer for three minutes and practice moving around slowly and intentionally.
-Undoubtedly your mind will wander but bring your attention back to moving slowly around the room.
-Focusing on the feel of your foot as it hits the ground, quiet your mind and only pay attention to the task at hand, keeping the penny on the shoe.
-Hopefully this will give you a good idea of what it feels like to slow the mind down by given it a task in the present moment.
-If you find it helpful work on incorporating this style of walking into your daily existence.
+Day 8 Meditation: It's going to feel like a long time, but set the timer for three minute and practice moving around the room slowly and intentionally.
+Undoubtedly your mind will wander but refocus on moving around the room at a snails pace.
+Focusing on the feel of your foot as it hits the ground and then lifts up again.
+Quiet your mind and only pay attention to the task at hand..
+Hopefully this will give you a good idea of what it feels like to slow the mind down by giving it a task to focus on.
+If you find this style of walking helpful for relaxing, work on incorporating mindful walking into your daily existence.

 Day 8 Movement Task: Adaptive Movement Patterns